 The Fund's investments in securities issued by small- and mid-sized companies, which can include companies offering emerging products or services, may involve greater risks than are customarily associated with larger, more established companies.
 The frequency and volume of trading in securities of smaller and mid-size companies may be substantially less than is typical of larger companies.
 In addition, smaller and mid-size companies may lack the management experience, financial resources and product diversification of larger companies, making them more susceptible to market pressures and business failure.
-Securities issued by small- and mid-sized companies tend to be more volatile and somewhat more speculative than securities issued by larger or more established companies and may underperform as compared to the securities of larger companies.
+Securities issued by small- and mid-sized companies tend to be more volatile and somewhat more speculative than securities of larger companies.
 Investments in larger capitalization companies, like those with small market capitalizations, can be negatively impacted by poor overall market and economic conditions.
 Companies with large market capitalizations may also have less growth potential than smaller companies and may not be able to react as quickly to changes in the marketplace.